This post may contain affiliate links. See our disclosure policy.

 - Hakata-style – Thin and straight noodles without any curls in them.
 Hakata has a firm texture and is cooked like an Italian pasta, al la dente.

-- Egg noodles – These noodles are made out of eggs, kansui, and wheat flour and usually have a spiral to them.
+- Egg noodles – Made out of eggs, kansui, and wheat flour and usually have a spiral to them.
 They are richer and more flavorful than most noodles.

-The broth can vary from a very simple soup base to a broth infused with a variety of intense flavor combinations that can take days to prepare.
+The broth makes or breaks a bowl of ramen.
+It can vary from a very simple soup base to a broth infused with a variety of intense flavor combinations that can take days to prepare.
 For this recipe, I simply used a ramen broth that I found at the grocery store.
 You can find this kind of broth either near the other soup bases/broths or near the Asian foods section.
 It’s nothing fancy but it is good enough to satisfy your ramen craving.

 Add in Protein